 Director of International Admissions Brittany M. Weiss enthusiastically participated in Carney Sandoe & Associates Women’s (Re)Institute.
 CS&A (re)imagined their annual Women’s Institute and (re)invented the way CS&A supports women in education.
 For the month of June, CS&A (re)developed the formerly in-person weekend event into a dynamic online learning and networking tool.
 Brittany was able to network with educational leaders stateside and abroad, most of whom were women in the field, about topics relating to COVID-19, social justice, admissions, and beyond.
 Each week of June was focused on a relevant theme: flexibility and adaptability, fundamentals, knowing yourself, and laying the groundwork for success.
 One-to-one advising was provided throughout the month as fresh virtual content was delivered each week, offering a unique opportunity to become a student again!

-This spring, Associate Director of Admissions and Financial Aid Sharon Weyers participated in a number of webinars delivered by industry partners including Enrollment Management Association (EMA), National Association of Independent Schools (NAIS), Association of Independent School Admissions Professionals (AISAP), and School and Student Services (SSS).
+Last spring, Associate Director of Admissions and Financial Aid Sharon Weyers participated in a number of webinars delivered by industry partners including Enrollment Management Association (EMA), National Association of Independent Schools (NAIS), Association of Independent School Admissions Professionals (AISAP), and School and Student Services (SSS).
 Several of the webinars focused on supporting students and families financially through COVID-19 and beyond, dedicated to equitable and inclusive financial aid practices.